amanrai31/jsDOM/README.md

 When browser loads a HTML page => It parses the `elements of HTML` into `object` so that JS can access & interact. => `window.document`

 So DOM is API for HTML & XML documents provides a tree-like structure where each node is an object representing part of the page. ( INSHORT => DOM is Obj model of HTML documents).
+Redering Engine of browser does this all.

 Node type  => Every item (element, text, comment, etc.) in the document is represented as a node.
 Text inside an element/tag is itself a node(child of that element node).